 No, a Smart TV connects to the Internet to get a signal for your movies and TV shows.
-A streaming media player, such as a Roku, Amazon Fire, or Apple TV) works similarly and can make a regular TV work as a Smart TV for under $50.
+A streaming media player, such as a Fire TV Stick, TiVo Streaming Stick, or Apple TV works similarly and can make a regular TV work as a Smart TV for under $50.

 Articles in this section

 - CAN SOMEONE HELP ME GET MY STREAMING DEVICE SET UP?

 - HOW CAN I GET HELP MOVING TO STREAMING VIDEO?

 - HOW DO I FIND WHAT STREAMING SERVICES HAVE MY FAVORITE SHOWS?

 - CAN I STREAM MY LOCAL CHANNELS IN REAL TIME?

 - IF I BUY A STREAMING DEVICE (SUCH AS A FIRE TV STICK, TIVO STREAMING DEVICE, ETC.), IS THAT A ONE-TIME COST OR DO I HAVE TO PAY ANNUALLY?

 - CAN I USE A STREAMING MEDIA PLAYER WITH AN OLDER TV?